 Israel Icek Krystal (1903-2017), was born in Poland to parents who owned a confectionary (sweets) factory.
-His mother died when he was only seven and his father died when he was eleven.
-He was never bar mitzvahed, and at age 14 went to live with relatives in Lodz and work in their confectionery factory.
+His mother died when he was only seven and his father died four years later.
+He was never bar mitzvahed, and at age 14 went to live with relatives in Łodż and work in their confectionery factory.

-Israel married before the Shoah (Holocaust) and he and had wife had xx children.
 His May 1928 marriage record states his age as 25.
-In the marriage banns (a public record posted in the synagogue and announced for three weeks before the wedding – in case anyone “knows any reason why the couple should not be joined in marriage”), the rabbi states that Mr. Krystal was 25 years old – not 24 – as one would expect if he were actually born around Rosh Hashanah in 1903 as he had been led to believe.
+In the marriage banns (a public record posted in the synagogue and announced for three weeks before the wedding – in case anyone “knows any reason why the couple should not be joined in marriage”), the rabbi states that Mr. Krystal was 25 years old as one would expect if he was born around Rosh Hashanah in 1903 as he had been led to believe.

-There is no entry in the 1903 birth register of Maleniec, Końskie County, Congress Poland, where he was born and first lived.
+There is no entry in the 1903 birth register of Maleniec, Końskie County, Poland, where he was born and first lived.
 Nor did an entry appear in later books as was often the case… i.e. a delayed registration.
-So, it is unknown if his parents never registered his birth – a common occurrence – or whether his birth was recorded in the 1905 or 1907 registers which have not survived.
+So, it is unknown if his parents overlooked registering his birth – a common occurrence – or if his birth was recorded in the 1905 or 1907 registers which have not survived.
 Thus, his sole identifying documentation after the war (he survived Auschwitz), were the Red Cross Displaced Persons Camp cards, and his Israeli identity papers.
 With some minor contradictions, all suggested that his birthday was sometime around September 15, 1903.
-And, he maintained he was told by his family that he was born around the Chagim (High Holy Days).
+And he maintained he was told by his family that he was born around the Chagim (High Holy Days).